flutter/website/src/docs/development/ui/advanced/actions_and_shortcuts.md

 ---
-title: Using Shortcuts and Actions
+title: Using Actions and Shortcuts
 description: How to use Actions and Shortcuts in your Flutter app.
-short-title: Shortcuts and Actions
 ---

-## Using Shortcuts and Actions
+## Using Actions and Shortcuts

 This page describes how to bind physical keyboard events to actions in the user interface.
 For instance, to define keyboard shortcuts in your application, this